9track/FlashFloppy-wiki/Configuration.md

   - **instant**: No rotation during track change
   - **realtime**: Emulate rotation of disk while track is changing

+- **index-during-seek** = yes | no*
+  - Are index pulses generated during seek operations?
+  - Modern drives suppress the index signal during seek
+  - Older systems may depend on constant index pulses (eg. BBC Micro)
+    - Use in tandem with *track-change = realtime* to avoid delayed index pulses

 #### Startup & Initialisation:

 - **ejected-on-startup** = yes | no*